 - Tafsir al-Quran (Exegesis)

 A group of designated Islamic scholars has designed the curriculum to suit the schedules of even the busiest students.
 Imagine studying Alim course the traditional way right from your home under highly educated and designated scholars of Islam.
 Imagine joining them through live video conferencing and being among those who followed the command of the Prophet (PBUH): one who is present must convey (the knowledge) to one who is absent.

 Using an English, then Arabic medium, our five-year Islamic studies course is designed and developed to cater specifically to English-speaking students.
 Its target audience men and women who intended to study the Islamic sciences, but were prevented by their jobs or family responsibilities.
 This course is also beneficial for students in universities and colleges who desire to serve Islam, but whose ongoing education does not allow then to enroll in a full-time Islamic institute.

 It also targets those who cannot afford to travel abroad to study.
 Here is a chance for all of you to study Islam the traditional way-and later serve your community as an alim-right from home using the tools of modernity.

 Who are we

 Darul Uloom Online is a privately run and managed online educational institution.
 It follows its own 5-year curriculum.
-It is neither an online organ of, nor is it affiliated with, Darul Uloom Deoband, but is rather an affiliate of Darul Uloom Waqf Deoband, an independent institution.
 Though Darul Uloom Online has no official relationship with Darul Uloom Deoband, it both upholds the spiritual and intellectual principles of Deoband and adheres to the methodology of Ahl al-Sunnah wa 'l-Jamaa'ah as understood by the Ulema of Deoband